Circuitscape/Omniscape.jl/docs/src/examples.md

 )
 ```

 Finally, run Omniscape, feeding in the configuration dictionary, the resistance array, the reclass table, as well as the wkt and geotransform information loaded above with `Omniscape.read_raster()`.
-Passing in the wkt and geotransform, along with `true` as the `write_outputs` argument, will allow Omniscape to write the outputs as properly projected rasters.
+Passing in the wkt and geotransform, along with `true` for the `write_outputs` argument, will allow Omniscape to write the outputs as properly projected rasters.

 ```julia
 output = run_omniscape(config,